Hiring Contractors

 Country-of-origin limitations

 Every country has unique rules and regulations around contract work.
-Not only do countries have their own standards for determining whether someone is operating as an employee or a contractor, but they have their own laws around contract work.
+Not only do countries have their own standards for determining whether someone is operating as an employee or a contractor, but they also have their own laws around contract work.
 A country might have rules around the length of time someone can operate as a contractor.
 Or you might be dealing with a nation that dictates that any worker who signs a non-disclosure agreement is operating as an employee because it’s evidence of the employer’s control over the relationship.
-Or you may have a country who, due to the rise of remote work, encourages contracting as a way of keeping talented freelancers in-country and preventing brain drain.
+Or you may have a country that, due to the rise of remote work, encourages contracting as a way of keeping talented freelancers in-country and preventing brain drain.

 When you start your worker hiring journey, consider where your candidates are located and what jurisdiction-specific considerations impact your hiring model.

-Paying contractors and taxes
+Paying contractors and handling taxes

 If you’re contracting someone in your own country, dealing with invoices and payments is pretty straightforward.
 It gets a little stickier when you’re juggling international invoices and paying contractors in their own currency.

 You should be mindful of who is responsible for withholding and paying taxes and social contributions in the contractor relationship.
 Typically, one of the positives in hiring a contractor is that the business is only responsible for signing a contract and paying the contractor.
 Since the contractor operates as their own business, they’re responsible for dealing with taxes.
-But some countries require the hiring party, generally a larger more sophisticated company, to manage withholding and paying taxes on behalf of the contractor to ensure the taxes and social contributions are actually paid.
-So if you are leaning towards contracting to avoid this type of administrative burden, you’ll need to familiarize yourself with local regulations.
+But some countries require the hiring party, generally a larger and more sophisticated company, to manage withholding and paying taxes on behalf of the contractor to ensure that taxes and social contributions are actually paid.
+So if you’re leaning towards contracting to avoid this type of administrative burden, you’ll need to familiarize yourself with local regulations.

 Finding support hiring remote contractors